-An annual herbaceous plant, black seed (Nigella sativa) is believed to be indigenous to the Mediterranean region but has been cultivated into other parts of the world including Saudi Arabia, northern Africa and parts of Asia.
+An annual herbaceous plant, Black Seed (Nigella Sativa) is believed to be indigenous to the Mediterranean region but has been cultivated into other parts of the world including the Middle East, Northern Africa and parts of Asia.

-Tiny and hairy, being no more than 3mm in length, black seed originates from the common fennel flower plant (Nigella sativa) of the buttercup (Ranunculaceae) family.
-Nigella sativa is sometimes mistakenly confused with the fennel herb plant (Foeniculum vulgare).
+Tiny and hairy, being no more than 3mm in length, black seed originates from the common fennel flower plant (Nigella sativa) of the Buttercup (Ranunculaceae) family.
+Nigella sativa (Black Seed) is sometimes mistakenly confused with the fennel herb plant (Foeniculum Vulgare).

 The plant has finely divided foliage and pale bluish purple or white flowers.
 The flowers grow terminally on its branches while the leaves grow opposite each other in pairs, on either side of the stem.
 Its lower leaves are small and petiole, and the upper leaves are long (6-10cm).
 The stalk of the plant reaches a height of twelve to eighteen inches as its fruit, the black seed, matures.

-Another profound discovery is that the ingredients (polyunsaturated fatty acids) of the oil lead to increased production of the messenger substance prostaglandin E1, a hormone-like substance, that functions as a general regulator on several body functions such as brain function, nerve function, lowering blood pressure and activation of the immune system.
+Another profound discovery is that the ingredient polyunsaturated fatty acids of the oil lead to increased production of the messenger substance prostaglandin E1, a hormone-like substance, that functions as a general regulator on several body functions such as brain function, nerve function, lowering blood pressure and activation of the immune system.